elektronenhirn/oper/README.md

 # Usage

+Simply execute `oper` in a folder which is managed by `git-repo`.

+For more advanced usage watch out for command line parameters:

 - Define the number of days to include in the history with the `--days` cli switch
 - Filter commits by using the `--author` or `--message` cli switches

+Keys in the UI:

 - Scroll in the diff view with `j` (down) or `k` (up)
 - Press `i` to inspect a change in _gitk_ (you need to install _gitk_ seperatly)
 - Quit oper by pressing `q`